LegradiK/tic_tac_toe_game/README.md

 # 🎮 Tic Tac Toe Game (Python)
+## This is a part of Portfolio Projects with Python Scripting.
 This is a simple terminal-based Tic Tac Toe game for two players, built with Python.

 ## 🕹️ How to Play